What is biofeedback?

 In order to implement a neuromuscular reeducation program that best fits your needs, detailed information relating to your symptoms needs to be given to your physician and therapist.
 Once an evaluation has been made the correct treatment option can be implemented.

-Who administers biofeedback therapy?
+Who administers this therapy?

 Biofeedback may be administered by a well trained and qualified physician, nurse, or physical or occupational therapist.

-How long does biofeedback therapy last?
+How long does this therapy last?

 Therapy sessions may vary.
 A person with a non-neurological problem may be seen an average of six to eight treatment sessions over a three month period.
 Treatment sessions may be scheduled weekly and decrease in frequency as improvements occur.